MichaelCurrin/jekyll-blog-demo/README.md

 Follow this [gist](https://gist.github.com/MichaelCurrin/ddbcfb1714c4dbfb3460a3ecf119620f) to install the following:

-- Ruby
+- _Ruby_ - Install the gems including Jekyll.
-- Bundler
+- _Bundler_ - Used to manage Ruby gem dependencies in an isolated directory, to preserve your global gems.
-- Jekyll
+- _Jekyll_ - Used to build the static site.

 ### Project dependencies.